Our Verdict

 Weather Resistance

-This metric is where this tent makes its worth evident.
-Its dimensions are meant for three (or two plus a dog), but its sub-four-pound packed weight also makes it reasonable for two people to carry.
-If you are into the fast-fly approach and don't mind shelling out for the footprint, then you can cut the weight down even more to right around three pounds.
+This metric is where the Spur HV UL3 really shines.
+Its dimensions are meant for three people (or two people and a dog), but its sub-four-pound packed weight also makes it reasonable for two people to carry.
+If you are into the fast-fly approach and don't mind shelling out for the footprint, then you can cut the weight down even more, down to around three pounds.

 This tent is versatile exactly because of how lightweight it is.
-If you are on the fence between a two- or a three-person shelter, the Copper Spur HV UL3 can do the job either way without adding too much extra weight if it's just two of you.
-If you are considering roomier two-person options and could afford the (considerable) premium, we would recommend this version instead; it's wider and lighter than either of those other options (by a lot).
+If you are on the fence between a two- or a three-person shelter, the Spur can do the job either way without adding too much extra weight if it's just two of you.
+The tent gives you an impressive 10.3 square feet and 6.6 square feet of headroom per pound.
+We have a hard time imagining a lighter-weight option offering more space.

 The Spur HV UL3 packs down to 21 x 6 inches, which is smaller than some of our larger 2-person competitors.
 Split three ways, it averages out to just over a pound and a quarter per person.
 If the number in your party changes or you like to bring your pup, this is a great option.